mlswg/mls-architecture/draft-ietf-mls-architecture.md

   - A maximum number of steps that clients will move a secret tree ratchet forward in response to a single message before rejecting it.
-  - Whether to buffer messages that aren't able to be understood yet due to other messages not arriving first, and if so, how many to buffer.
+  - Whether to buffer messages that aren't able to be understood yet due to other messages not arriving first, and if so, how many and for how long.
 For example, Commit messages that arrive before a proposal they reference, or application messages that arrive before the Commit starting an epoch.